Timedoctor is GDPR compliant

 Petrov Law Co.

-In the case of a dispute pertaining to the personal data processing, your rights, our policies on personal data processing, we will provide full cooperation for its voluntary resolving including through mutual concessions.
-In case the dispute cannot be resolved voluntarily then it shall be referred to the court having subject matter jurisdiction at the seat of the appointed representative of MyStaf on the territory of the EU.
-The material law at the seat of the appointed representative of MyStaf on the territory of the EU shall be applicable.
+In the case of a dispute pertaining to personal data processing, your rights, or our policies on personal data processing, we will provide full cooperation for its voluntary resolution including through mutual concession.
+If the dispute cannot be resolved voluntarily, then it shall be referred to the court having subject matter jurisdiction at the seat of the appointed representative of MyStaff in EU territory.
+The material law at the seat of the appointed representative of MyStaff in EU territory shall be applicable.